infeeds/Os-LikeDislikePHPMechanism/README.md

-##Like/Dislike Voting System
-A small Open Source made with PHP and jQuery to give an overview of how Facebook, YouTube, Reddit, Infeeds and others voting system works.

-##Contents
+## Infeeds Voting Mechanism Basics
+Backend of Infeeds Voting Algorithm.
+It is a simple git to help understand how different scripts work in sync with each other to get wonderful results.

+## Contents
-Project includes index.php (main index file for demo), my_db.php (MySQL database connection, you can use any SQL you like to), increment.php (the script called via AJAX to make changes in the DB) and js/incremento.js (contains a small jQuery function to request click actions response).
+Project includes `index.php` (main INDEX file for demo), `my_db.php` (for MySQL database connection), `increment.php` (the script called via AJAX to make changes in the DB) and `js/incremento.js` (contains a small jQuery function to request click actions response).

+## Key File
-##What is incremento.js
+#### incremento.js
 ```
 function makeChange(id,type){
 	$.post('increment.php', {id:id, type:type}, function(data){